clflushopt/icepop/README.md

 # icepop

-`icepop` is a rewrite of [`riscvemu`](https://github.com/jmpnz/riscvemu) in Rust with support for JIT compilation, ~hooks and introspection.~
+`icepop` is a rewrite of [`riscvemu`](https://github.com/jmpnz/riscvemu) in Rust with dynamic translation (x86 JIT) aimed towards emulating full RISC-V binaries with ~hooks and introspection.~

-Currently the emulator passes the full RISC-V compliance test suite.
+Currently supports dynamic translation to x86, with aarch64 a work in progress.

+Hooking and introspection are currently not implemented.